How do I set up SAML for my Merge Organization?

 IdP SSO URL

 Your CSM will use that info to finalize the SAML config for your organization in Merge and will enable SAML at that time.
-Then, after confirmation that SAML is working, you will have the option to make it the only allowed login method for your organization in Merge.
+After confirmation that SAML is working, you will have the option to make it the only allowed login method for your organization in Merge.

 OneLogin